bcomnes/node-handbook/README.md

 Getting through all the material is going to take time.
 Visit the places that seem most interesting, and don't get stuck on something you find boring or overwhelming.
 Programming is [more fun and effective as a hobby](https://twitter.com/substack/status/586438480164589568) and you will learn more if you treat it that way.

+Do take breaks and try to build something interesting.
+Even if you fail, you will learn something.
+Publishing your experiments feels good and creates breadcrumbs for others to learn from.

 Don't go at it alone.
 Get in touch with your local javascript and node community and make friends.
 Don't live near anyone?

 ![](http://bret.io/media/ownyourgram.com/igiRHQt1.jpg)

 There is a vibrant and active community that is on-line at all hours of the day so you can remain isolated but still be connected with thousands of people.
-Don't go at it alone!
 Skip ahead to [#community](https://github.com/bcomnes/node-learnbook#community) to find your way into the node community.

 ## Getting started.